 February 17–20, 2026

-This conference explores emerging innovations in stem cell models and the design of stem-cell based embryo models (SCBEMs) to study embryogenesis, implantation, organogenesis and other aspects of early development.
-The program will integrate advances in bioengineering, synthetic biology tools and cell-instructive biomaterials systems that are enabling the engineering of SCBEMs with unprecedented precision.
-Exploring research and translational applications, speakers will showcase how these invaluable tools are enhancing the capabilities of disease modeling, drug screening and regenerative and reproductive medicine.
-The meeting will draw together the community in this emerging and rapidly evolving field to consolidate the ideology and define the next frontier.
+This conference explores cutting-edge innovations in stem cell-based embryo models (SCBEMs) and their design to study embryogenesis, implantation, organogenesis, and other critical aspects of early human development.
+The program will integrate advances in bioengineering, synthetic biology, and cell-instructive biomaterials, which are enabling the precise engineering of SCBEMs for both basic research and translational applications.
+Speakers will showcase how these powerful tools are enhancing capabilities in disease modeling, high-throughput drug screening, and regenerative and reproductive medicine.
+This meeting will convene the global research community in this rapidly evolving field to consolidate emerging frameworks and define the next frontier in stem cell and developmental biology.

 26B2-Speaker-Meeting-Slide